Do Go On - 373 - The Star Wars Holiday Special

 They are being chased by Star Destroyers.

-Han offers reassuring
+Han offers reassuring words to Chui.

-Like, what's
+Like, what's his name?

-I don't think he's wanted to be in anything he's
+I don't think he's wanted to be in anything he's ever been in.

-years old and still working.
+He is 80 years old and still work.

-So one of the first things he says is,
+So one of the first things he says is, that's the spirit.

-You'll be celebrating Life Day before you know it.
+You'll be celebrating life day before you know it.

 And we're off and away.